TravelModellingGroup/XTMF/README.md

 # XTMF - The eXtensible Travel Modelling Framework

 XTMF is software that creates, edits and runs _model systems_.
 Model systems in XTMF are designed with a hierarchical compositions of modules.
 Every module in a model system provides data input and custom execution logic.
 XTMF uses projects as an organizational structure for containing a collection of model systems.

-XTMF and its modules are written in C# using the .NET framework.
+XTMF and its modules are written in C# using the .NET 8.0 SDK.

 A large collection of modules are available as part of this repository - and is also included with the binary releases of XTMF.